paritoshmmmec/main-blog/content/writing/Python-install-linux.md

 ## Conclusion
 We’ve shown you how to install Python 3.9 on your Debian 10 system.
 You can now create a virtual environment and start developing your Python projects.

-If you have any questions or feedback, feel free to comment below.